nathancatania/glean-docs/docs/getting-started/assistant.en.md

 ## (Optional) Use your own API Key

-Using Glean's API key for the Large Language Model (LLM) that powers Glean Assistant is strongly recommended, however you may also choose to use your own API key (eg: OpenAI or Azure OpenAI).
+Using Glean's API key for the Large Language Model (LLM) that powers Glean Assistant is strongly recommended, however, you may also choose to use your own API key (eg: OpenAI or Azure OpenAI).

 More information: [Using your own API Key](../assistant/byo-key.en.md){:target="_blank"}.